for Graduate Admission to UC Davis.

 Step 4.
 In this part of the process, the faculty evaluate the list of applicants to find strong ‘matches’ between the prospective students and their research program.
 Finding the right match involves first and foremost identifying faculty who share research interests with the prospective student, but also who have space in their laboratory group and can contribute to the financial support of the prospective student.
 For this step to be successful, it is essential that prospective students contact faculty whose research groups they are interested in joining and inquire about whether the faculty member is planning to accept new student (see step 1 above)

 Step 5.
 Candidates who are successfully identified as matching the research interests of one or more potential faculty advisors (who have also expressed to the EPSGP Admissions committee their serious interest in having the prospective student join their research group), will be invited to campus during the recruitment weekend.
 This recruitment weekend is typically in early March.
-This year's recruitment weekend will be March 3-6, 2022.
 This in-person visit is an essential final step in determining if the hoped-for match between prospective student and sponsoring faculty member exists.
 It is an opportunity for both the applicant and the potential faculty advisor to check each other out.
 During this visit we are also assessing the student’s ability to communicate about science, engage constructively in scientific critique and discussion, work collaboratively in a research lab or group, and conduct themselves in a professional manner.
 This visit is paid for by the Department of Earth and Planetary Sciences.

 Please note that the Earth and Planetary Sciences Graduate Program only accepts students for whom the program and/or faculty advisor can provide academic year funding in the form of a Teaching Assistant (TA) and/or Graduate Student Researcher (GSR) stipend or other fellowship.
 Academic year GSRs and summer GSR stipends are provided by the faculty advisor.
 Therefore, the number of admitted applicants will be limited by the funding resources available.